Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 Contact your doctor if you find:

-* change in the shape, size or asymmetry of the breast
+* change in shape, size or asymmetry of the breast

-* thickening of tissue in the breast or armpit
+* tissue compaction in the breast or armpit

 * nipple retraction